saaguero/ckad-notes/README.md

 * [Exercises](#exercises)

 # Important

+## My experience and tips
+Here is a video I created with my experience plus tips for a better exam preparation: https://youtu.be/qA4dNATs5nE.

 ## Certificate
 - Don't forget to read the exam resources in the official CKAD page: https://www.cncf.io/certification/ckad/.